 Sanctions screening is a crucial due diligence procedure in various industries such as fintech, gaming, and others.
 Its purpose is to prevent legal, reputational, and financial damage caused by noncompliance and involvement in illegal trade operations, money laundering, terrorist financing, and similar activities.

-What Are the Types of Sanctions Screening?
+What are the Main Types of Screening Controls?

-Typically, companies use two main screening controls:
+Typically, companies use two key screening controls: